 Concrete, Brick, and Asphalt Heavy-debris Pricing

-For heavy loads like concrete slab tear-out, brick demo, asphalt millings, or clean dirt, you need a different container.
-Our reinforced-steel lowboy roll-offs handle debris loads up to 10,000 pounds in one trip.
+Dense materials like concrete slab tear-out, brick demo, asphalt millings, and clean dirt need a different container.
+Our reinforced-steel lowboy roll-offs handle up to 10,000 pounds on a single pull.
 The low 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without tripping USDOT truck weight limits on Hamburg routes.

-Heavy debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—with no mixed wood, drywall, or trash in the container—earn the lowest per-ton rate.
-I verify the tonnage with the site super and dispatch the dumpster to ensure the job stays on budget.
+Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads — with no mixed wood, drywall, or trash in them — earn the lowest per-ton rate.
+I size the container and dispatch a dumpster based on a quick call with the site super to track tonnage.

 Tonnage Limits and Weight Overage Policy

-Every construction roll-off includes a specific tonnage allowance in your upfront quote; additional weight is billed at a per-ton rate based on the scale-house ticket.
-This cap is set by the size of the container—it prevents surprises once the truck weighs in: we require roofing tear-off jobsite containers for shingles, as their heavy weight should not eat into your standard mixed-debris allowance.
+Every construction roll-off ships with an included tonnage allowance; any extra weight is billed at the per-ton rate from the scale-house ticket.
+Your upfront quote details the cap: this prevents surprises when the truck weighs in—which is why we reserve roofing tear-off jobsite containers for shingles alone.
+Keeping heavy shingle weight separate ensures it does not eat into your standard mixed-debris allowance.

 20-yard